ReVanced/revanced-documentation/docs/revanced-development/1_setup_development_environment.md

 ## 5. ⚠️ Troubleshoot your development environment

-To confirm your development environment works as intended, set a breakpoint in any patch in IntelliJ IDEA.
-Run the configuration and confirm, that your IDE reaches and breaks at the breakpoint.
-Continue and let the ReVanced CLI exit.
+To confirm your development environment works as intended, set a breakpoint in any patch from the `revanced-patches` project in IntelliJ IDEA.
+Run the build configuration for `revanced-cli` and confirm, that your IDE reaches and breaks at the breakpoint.
+Continue and let ReVanced CLI exit.

-- If the ReVanced CLI output is unexpected, confirm if you supplied the correct program arguments by following [💻 ReVanced CLI](./docs/revanced-development).
+- If ReVanced CLI output is unexpected, confirm if you supplied the correct program arguments by following [💻 ReVanced CLI](./docs/revanced-development).

 - If the breakpoint was not hit, confirm, that you correctly added the necessary projects as modules to the `revanced-cli` project